Jared Kushner: Senior Advisor to the President

+Office of American Innovation

+From 2017 until the end of the first Trump administration in January 2021, Kushner directed the Office of American Innovation.
+The office, created by President Trump in March 2017, was to draw on the lessons of the private sector to solving problems in government, such as the federal government's IT spend, economic activity, and the opioid crisis.

 Firing of Chris Christie

 Kushner was reportedly an influential factor behind the firing of New Jersey governor Chris Christie as head of the transition team, as well as the dismissal from the Donald Trump transition team of anyone connected to Christie.
 An anonymous source familiar with the transition told Politico, "Jared doesn't like Christie...
 He's always held [the prosecution of his father] against Christie."
 Kushner told Forbes that the reports that he was involved in Christie's dismissal were false: "Six months ago, Governor Christie and I decided this election was much bigger than any differences we may have had in the past, and we worked very well together. ...
 I was not behind pushing out him or his people."
-In his memoir Christie said that Steve Bannon fired him at Trump Tower but that Kushner had his ordered firing as a revenge for what Christie had done to Kushner's father Charles Kushner for several felonies.
+In his memoir Christie said that Steve Bannon fired him at Trump Tower but that Kushner had his firing ordered as revenge for what Christie had done to Kushner's father Charles Kushner for several felonies.